Cherry blossoms are a beautiful spring symbol.

 This tea is high in antioxidants.
 The antioxidants help protect and heal the cells in your body from the free radicals.
-Practically they inhibit oxidation and help removing the damaging oxidizing agents from your body.
+Practically they inhibit oxidation and help to remove the damaging oxidizing agents from your body.

 2. Essential fatty acids

 Cherry blossom tea is great for mature skin as it helps to reduce the wrinkles and regenerate the skin.
 Promotes collagen formation.

 The anti-inflammatory properties help to reduce the uneven pigmentation and cleanse the skin of toxins.
 The skin will appear clear and brightened.

 Sakura is an elegant symbol of Japanese beauty.
 Its pink, clear, flawless appearance it is often encountered in Japanese weddings.